rayryeng/RTSPTest/README.md

     javac RTSPTest.java
     java RTSPTest

 Once you run it, you will be provided with a simple interface where you can enter in a RTSP URL, as well as various buttons to select that issues the aforementioned RTSP commands.
 Simply follow the workflow that has been laid out previously.
-When you run the RTSP test GUI, a TCP connection will be established to the Wowza RTSP test server that was mentioned previously, and the text field will already be populated with this GUI.
+When you run the RTSP test GUI, the text field will already be populated with the RTSP URL to the test Wowza server.
+In order to create a connection to the server, you need to push ENTER when the text field has focus, **even with the default text in the field**.
 When you eventually get to the `PLAY` command, you will see the bytes written to the screen as well as how many bytes were written at each reading of the port where the media data packets are coming in.

 # References